-- BH-1 The height of buildings should provide for a human scale to the overall streetscape while respecting surrounding development in the area.
-Building height should not exceed that specified by the City Zoning Ordinance, except for roof elements (as provided in the zoning code). - BH-2 Buildings should be designed taking into account adjacent uses and buildings, and a new building should not block solar access. - BH-3 Vary building heights in the following situations:

-- Around parks to maintain maximum daylight/sky exposure and pedestrian scale. - Adjacent to existing residential neighborhoods, stepping down to two or three stories. - At major street intersections, establish gateways through taller building heights with distinctive architectural design. - BH-4 Maximize sky exposure and views along streets and at public spaces by keeping sightlines and visual axes open and by stepping back the upper stories of buildings.
+- BH-2 Buildings should be designed taking into account adjacent uses and buildings, and a new building should not block solar access. - BH-3 Vary building heights in the following situations: - Around parks to maintain maximum daylight/sky exposure and pedestrian scale. - Adjacent to existing residential neighborhoods, stepping down to two or three stories. - At major street intersections, establish gateways through taller building heights with distinctive architectural design. - To break up buildings greater than 100 feet in length. - BH-4 Maximize sky exposure and views along streets and at public spaces by keeping sightlines and visual axes open and by stepping back the upper stories of buildings.

-Building orientation, entries and façades Intent
+Building orientation, entries and façades